darkdoon/audio-object/README.md

 by default. <code>curve</code> can also be set, which, if <code>object</code> is an AudioObject, sets the default curve to be used by <code>.automate()</code>.

-To control more than one audio param with a single property, define a getter/setter pair.
-Note that both are required.
-It is the setter's responsibility to automate the audio param values with the given time, duration and curve. <code>AudioObject.automate()</code> Can help with that.
+To control more than one audio param with a single property, define a setter.
+It is the setter's responsibility to automate the audio param values with the given value, time, duration and curve. <code>AudioObject.automate()</code> Can help with that.

     AudioObject.defineAudioProperties(object, audioContext, {
         response: {
-            get: function() {
-                return compressor.attack.value;
-            },

             set: function(value, time, duration, curve) {
                 AudioObject.automate(compressor.attack, value, time, duration, curve);
                 AudioObject.automate(compressor.release, value * 6, time, duration, curve);
             },

+            defaultValue: 1,
             curve: 'linear'
         }
     });